Ogre (board game): Miniatures and miniatures wargaming

+Books

-BooksThe OGRE Book (1982) is a collection of articles and rules variants from The Space Gamer.
+The OGRE Book (1982) is a collection of articles and rules variants from The Space Gamer.
 It was reissued in 2001, and expanded from 40 pages to 128 with further retrospective from Steve Jackson.

 Awards

-Over the years, the game and its spin-offs have garnered several awards:

 At the 1979 Origins Awards, OGRE miniatures produced by Martian Metals won the H.G.
 Wells Award for "Best Vehicular Model Series of 1978".